FlagAI-Open/Aquila2/README.md

 ## Performance

-Aquila2 series outperform the models of similar model sizes on a series of benchmark datasets.
+Aquila2 series outperforms the models of similar model sizes on a series of benchmark datasets.

 ### Base Model Performance